Investors-FastTrack/FTLightning/docs/01-Introduction.md

 ## Unleash the Power of Financial Data

 ### Your Gateway to Professional-Grade Market Intelligence
 FastTrack Market Data API offers unparalleled access to a wealth of financial data, directly at your fingertips.
-Designed with developers and tech-savvy professionals in mind, our REST API ensures secure, efficient, and real-time data retrieval to power your applications with accuracy and reliability.
+Designed with developers and tech-savvy professionals in mind, our REST API ensures secure, efficient data retrieval to power your applications with accuracy and reliability.

 <!-- theme: danger -->
 >### *Technical Documentation*